BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

 3. Sort Column

    * This column is used to sort by ranks or by hierarchical clustring.
-   * Click the **Sort** button to show a menu of different ranking options.
+   * Click the **Sort** button to show a menu of ranking options.
    * |sort_menu|
-   * If a dataset has a rank file then the ranks will be listed in the menu.
+   * If a data set has a rank file then the ranks will be listed in the menu.
    * See `Panel Menu`_ below for details on how to load additional rank files.
    * Heirarchical Clustering: Genes are clustered using a heirarchical clustering algorithm based on their expression values, the resulting hierarchy is then used to sort the genes.